 Fibromyalgia is a chronic disease that causes pain in the soft tissues and muscles of the body.
 It is associated with fatigue and sleep problems.
 It may also be linked with biochemical problems, such as poor immune function.

 If you suffer from widespread pain, it may be a sign of fibromyalgia.
-However, there are medications that can control the symptoms of this disorder.
+However, some medications can control the symptoms of this disorder.
 Read on to learn more about this condition and the treatment options available to you.

 Medications Can Help Control Fibromyalgia Symptoms